Gordon Lightfoot Tribute - A review - Rosemary style

 An article and photos by Rosemary Phillips, March 2004

-(See below for 2019 updated contact information.)
+(See the end of the article for 2020 updated contact information.)

 Gordon Lightfoot - poet, songwriter, painter of pictures